[Book Review] Ready for Polyamory by Laura Boyle

 It’s notoriously hard to get approval and funding for sexuality based research, so it’s vital we support academics and writers who are out there doing this work.

-Get your copy for £16.98 from Bookshop, or ask your local independent bookstore to get it for you.
+Ask your local independent bookstore to get it for you.
 (Fuck Amazon, amirite?)

 If you found this review useful, please shop via the included affiliate links or head over to my tip jar and buy me a coffee.
 Every tip helps me keep doing this work!